 Deduction of money: The Board may deduct from a Distribution payable to a Shareholder any amount which is due and payable by the Shareholder to the Company on account of calls or otherwise in relation to any Shares held by that Shareholder.

 Method of payment: A Distribution payable in cash may be paid in such manner as the Board thinks fit to the entitled Shareholder or, in the case of joint Shareholders, to the Shareholder named first in the Share Register, or to such other person and in such manner as the Shareholder or joint Shareholders may in writing direct.
-Any one of two or more joint Shareholders may give a receipt for any payment in respect of the Shares held by them as joint Shareholders.

 No interest on Distributions: The Company is not liable to pay interest in respect of any Distribution.